mrjamieson29/Unit-1-Project/README.md

     - If they guess it wrong, tell them what the hidden number was.
     - The game ends.

-When you have finished (or the deadline is met), upload your code to GitHub using the Source Control menu in VSCode.
-Ask Mr. Brash if you need help with this.
+When you have finished (or the deadline is met), upload your code to GitHub using the Source Control menu in VSCode, or use GitHub Desktop.
+Ask Mr. J 🐠 if you need help with this.

 <br>